-My loved one is struggling; where can they access help at King’s?
+Where can students access help at King's?

 If someone in your life is facing these struggles, King’s support services can help.